Sakura and Snow

 They stood facing each other in the snow.

 "I'm sorry," Subaru breathed, his voice cracking on the words.
-"Neesan, I'm sorry....
+"Hokuto, I'm sorry.
+Please--

 Something intangible moved between them, brother and sister, living and dead--passed like a thought traveling between two halves of one mind.
 Then--

-"Go," Subaru whispered--
+"Go," Subaru whispered.
+"Go."

 The ghost escaped into the air like a cry--like the cry that broke from Subaru as it vanished, as the light began to fade, a single, fractured cry of utter loss--

---but the ghost's flight was a cry of freedom.
+But the ghost's flight was a cry of freedom.

 The last of the light disappeared from the sidewalk.
-The snow that it had briefly illuminated into sparkling brilliance continued steadily to fall.
+The snow that it had briefly illuminated into sparkling brilliance continued to fall.

-<And now that she's gone, now that you have discovered what you've done and found it in yourself to let her go at last...here you are.
-Bereft, with no family, your sister and grandmother both dead, you are turning back to me.
-Is it only because I'm here, because I'm a convenient person?>
+And now that you've let her go at last, here you are.
+With your sister and your grandmother both dead and gone, you are turning back to me.
+Is it only because I'm here for you, because I'm convenient?
+Or is it because I'm truly all that you have left?

-<Subaru-kun, I think perhaps you still feel love for the person you thought I was.>
+Subaru-kun, I think perhaps you still feel love for the person you once thought I was.
+I think that's why you spared my life.

 He laid a hand gently on Subaru's back.

-<But then...is it so different with me?>
+But then...is it so different with me?

-<I, also, should have known better.>
+I too should have known better.

-<You were right, and I didn't even realize it until you left me to the silence and your words came back to me-->
+You were right, and I didn't even realize it until you left me to the silence and your words came back to me--

 Nothing more than things.

-Ordinary people, who were no more than half-present in their own existence, let alone in his, consumed by fleeting, futile wishes and continual distractions...whose bravery was at its best the stupid, blind bravery of the ignorant and whose attention was a flimsy, uncomprehending thing...who knew nothing, understood nothing at all outside their small lives, felt nothing but fear in the face what he stood for...he could not really perceive them, any of them, as real.
+Ordinary people, who were no more than half present in their own existence, let alone in his, consumed by fleeting, futile wishes and continual distractions; whose bravery was at best the stupid, blind bravery of the ignorant and whose attention was a flimsy, uncomprehending thing; who knew nothing, understood nothing at all outside their small lives, felt nothing but fear in the face what he stood for...he could not really perceive them, any of them, as real.
+He could acknowledge whatever courage they showed when struck by great or little difficulties; he could ignore them, when it suited him, as being utterly insignificant; he could watch the endlessly repeated joys and tragedies and everyday, mundane occurrences of their lives, but he could not fit himself into their world, or them into his.
+Could not--not without destroying himself, and in the end he knew he wanted to continue more than he wanted that other thing.

 But still that emptiness, that sense of lack, remained.